jcbhmr/link-rel-serviceworker-monkeypatch/readme.md

 <link rel="serviceworker" href="/sw.js" type="module" />
 ```

-**Warning:** I recommend against actually using this code in any production-grade environment
+**⚠️ Warning:** I recommend against actually using this code in any production-grade environment

 ## How To Use